kallisto56/Circular/README.md

 ### Tangents
 Tangents have property called `CotangentBehaviour` which helps them configure cotangent of the node they are attached to.

 It can be `manual`, when no adjustment is done to cotangent.
-For cases, when we want to keep magnitude of cotangent, but change it's direction, we would use `keepMagnitudeAdjustDirection`.
+For cases, when we want to keep magnitude of cotangent, but change its direction, we would use `keepMagnitudeAdjustDirection`.

 Addition case `exactCotangent` will make so, that both tangents of node will be the same magnitude, but opposite directions.

 ### Samples
 Besides biarcs, `Path` contains so called samples.
 Each sample, is a point at path, that contains `color` and `tilt`.
 When path has more than one sample, it will find two nearest samples to `distanceOnPath` and interpolate `color` and `tilt`.
 Sometimes, it is important for sample to stay at certain position, for example on the middle of the arc, for this kind of situations, samples have `AnchorPosition`, which helps `PathEditor` to identify where to put sample after user changes path.

----

 ## Remarks
-- Some names, like `MidpointBehaviour` or `AnchorPosition`, might be renamed, if i find more accurate and shorter name;
-- `PathEditor` at this moment is large file, with almost no comments.
-Some parts of code, are the way they are because of the past experimentation and currently awaiting refactoring;
-- There are few demos i would like to make, to showcase usage of arcs in different areas;
-- Currently, `PathEditor` is using `Quaternion.LookRotation`, and it works fine, until you want to make roller coaster.
+Currently, `PathEditor` is using `Quaternion.LookRotation`, and it works fine, until you want to make roller coaster.
 I think i will be able to find a solution only after i will start working on railroad project;

----

 ## About
 Main purpose of this repository is to serve a starting point for those who seek to implement a library with help of which they will be able to construct a path using circular arcs and lines.

-In my opinion each project has it's quirks, requirements and restrictions, and while i think it's possible to create universal library, i do not have that much experience and understanding at this moment.
+In my opinion each project has its quirks, requirements and restrictions, and while i think it's possible to create universal library, i do not have that much experience and understanding at this moment.
 I've started this project somewhere in August of 2021.
 What i wanted to achieve is an alternative to splines, which can be used to construct roads and railways.
 Splines are cool, but i wanted perfect circles and arcs where i need them, so here we are.

----

 ## Patreon
 If you wish to support my adventure or express your gratitude, i have a [Patreon](https://www.patreon.com/kallisto56).